ufal/UMR/doc/coreference.md

 ## The `:coref` attribute

 The `:coref` attribute is a document-level attribute to capture coreference links.
 In general, the attribute links two entities referred to by identifiers that consist of a concatenation of the sentence identifier and the concept variable.
-In addition, a relation type declares the kind of relation between the two entities (e.g. `:same-entity` for identity coreference, `:subset-of` for split antecedents).
+In addition, a relation type declares the kind of relation between the two entities.

+### Entity coreference
+UMR focuses on pronouns (as anaphorical expression).
+However, we would like to generalize it to cover all coreference relations as identified in PDT.

+Two types of relations are recognized:
+- identity relation, marked with the `:same-entity` relation (two expressions have the same referent), see examples Snt5 and Snt6 and their annotation below:
+   - [en] Snt5: _Pope was flown to the U.S. military base at Ramstein, Germany._
+   - [en] Snt6: _He will spend the next several days at the medical center there before he returns home with his wife Sherry._
+-  `:subset-of` relation for split antecedents (relates sets of entities to entities belonging to such a set), UMR exemplifies it by the following sentence:
+   - [en] _He is very possessive and controlling but he has no right to be as we are not together._
+   ...
+UMR describes as "_he_ (p2) is annotated with a `:subset-of` relation to the _we_ (p3) node".
+   **In schema, there is  `:coref (he :subset-of we)`   !!
+   ML: should be rather  `:coref (we :subset-of he)` ... "he" is a subset of "we"**, compare to examples for event coreference below??
 ```
 Snt5: Pope was flown to the U.S. military base at Ramstein, Germany.
 (f/ fly-01
       :ARG1 (p/ person :wiki "Edmond_Pope"
             :name (n/ name :op1 "Pope"))